kiranshashiny/COntrolling-Lights-with-Bluetooth-HC05-and-Arduino-from-a-Smartphone/README.md

 ## Connections :

-HC05  Arduino
+HC05 -> Arduino

 - Rx -> 	Tx
 - Tx -> 	Rx
 - +5v ->	5V
 - GND -> 	GND

-( Connecting the Arduino to the LED is not mentioned as it is assumed that the user is familiar with basic connections and schematics )
+(Connecting the Arduino to the LED is not mentioned as it is assumed that the user is familiar with basic connections and schematics)

 ## The Program